The Meta Quest 2 deal you don’t want to miss this Black Friday

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-This serves as a great opportunity to pick up the VR headset
+This serves as a great opportunity to pick up the VR headset, as well as Oculus games for cheap

-The biggest shopping event of the year Black Friday is one of the best times to bag a bargain on tech and gaming devices, and we’ve spotted an impressive deal on the Meta quest 2 in the Amazon Black Friday sale.
+The biggest shopping event of the year, Black Friday is here, and we’re now on the third day of the bonanza before it turns into Cyber Monday.
+It serves as the best time to bag a bargain on tech and gaming devices, and we’ve just spotted an impressive deal on the Meta Quest 2 in the Amazon Black Friday sale.

-The price of the Meta quest 2 has been on something of a rollercoaster since its launch.
-It debuted at an introductory price of £299 before Meta increased it to £399 – using the excuse of production costs and economic conditions around the world.
+The price of the Meta Quest 2 has been on something of a rollercoaster since its launch.
+It debuted at an introductory price of £299 before Meta increased it to £399 – blaming production costs and the economic conditions around the world.

+Since the outrageous £100 price hike, we’ve been on a long-winded quest to find a deal on the VR headset, but have been unable to find one.
+Until now, that is.

-Owing to this price hike, we’ve been on the hunt for a very good deal.
-Luckily, Meta has delivered with a new bundle, which not only includes a free copy of Resident Evil 4, but drops the price of the VR headset by £50.
-Every new Meta quest 2 customer already receives a free copy of Beat Saber, so you’re getting two great games and the headset for £349.
+With a new bundle, which not only includes a free copy of Resident Evil 4, but drops the price of the VR headset by £50, Meta has really delivered this Black Friday.
+Every new Meta Quest 2 customer already receives a free copy of Beat Saber, so you’re getting two great games and the headset for £349.

-This is a genuinely good deal and the price is available at John Lewis & Partners, Currys, Argos, Game, and Amazon.
-So if you know somebody with the Meta quest 2 on their Christmas wish list, this serves as a great opportunity to pick one up.
+This is a genuinely good deal and it’s available at John Lewis & Partners, Currys, Argos, Game, and Amazon.
+So if you know somebody with the Meta Quest 2 on their Christmas wish list, this serves as a great opportunity to pick one up.
+Better yet?
+Oculus is also offering up to 50 per cent off its library of VR games for Black Friday.
 Read on for all the details.

 Securing the top spot in our review of the best VR headsets, our tech writer Steve Hogarty praised it for being a “genuine breakthrough”.
 While it’s not the “most technically advanced virtual reality headset out there”, Hogarty noted that it’s the “first genuinely user-friendly one”.